When you set off to go on a hiking adventure, you may end up hitting some unexpected weather like strong winds, heavy rain, or even just a light mist.

 Quick Recommendations for Lightweight Hiking Jackets

 If you’re short on time, then we’ve put together a quick overview of each of the lightweight hiking jackets.
-If you have more time, then we recommend you keep reading to learn all the specs about each!
+When you have more time, then we recommend you keep reading to learn all the specs about each!

 Although each one of these jackets has its own specs and features, every one of these jackets has everything you need to be comfortable on a fun hike!